OllanatytamboOllanatytambo UrubamabaUrubamaba PisacPisac

 Ollantaytambo:

-Our base and starting point for our trip to Machu Picchu, we were not disappointed with our choice in the Inca proud Ollantaytambo.
+Our base and starting point for our trip to Machu Picchu, we were not disappointed with our choice in the Inca-proud Ollantaytambo.

-This quaint and very charming town, sitting along the Urubamba river, is layered top to bottom with the original, Inca-old cobblestones.
+This quaint and very charming town, sitting along the Urubamba River, is layered top to bottom with the original, Inca-old cobblestones.
 As your foot first touches stone, step back in time and wow at the surrounding adobe buildings, old Inca drainage systems, and local Andean attire.
 Hell, even the Puma-head bins are cool.
 Yet another way for locals to showcase their proud heritage, and love for one of the Inca deities.

-Try hide from the glaring Ollantaytambo ruins, a rising ceremonial temple, also a fortress, the long, large and deep steps to the sky are impressive.
+Try to hide from the glaring Ollantaytambo ruins, a rising ceremonial temple, also a fortress, the long, large and deep steps to the sky are impressive.

 From anywhere in the town, just look up!
 Enriched with history, there are smaller fortresses embedded into the cliffs that hang over the Plaza de Armas.
-The very beautiful and perfectly square, eh, square, which is busting with hostels, cafes and restaurants to suit every tourist’s need.
+The very beautiful and perfectly square, eh, square, which is bursting with hostels, cafes and restaurants to suit every tourist’s need.

-Forget Cusco city and head here to start your Machu Picchu adventure, become more acquainted with forgotten Inca ruins and just enjoy the fresh air.
+Forget Cusco City and head here to start your Machu Picchu adventure, become more acquainted with forgotten Inca ruins and just enjoy the fresh air.
 Altitude or no altitude, this place is heaven.

 From Cusco to Ollantaytambo:

-In Cusco, collectivos leave from Avenida Grau, a short 15 minute walk from Plaza de Armas.
+In Cusco, collectivos leave from Avenida Grau, a short 15-minute walk from Plaza de Armas.

-Accomodation in Ollantaytambo:
+Accommodation in Ollantaytambo:

 Walk out from the hostel, take a right and head towards the market.
 50 metres on your left is a sign with menus for 5sol (€1.30) for soup, mains and a drink.
 The food here is so good!
 Try the Lomo Saltado, it’s basically a sweet and sour beef curry.